 Sharing the story of Yanggendyinanyuk, signals how this community chooses to see its’ future self through the telling of its past.
-Importantly it visually and symbolically places the legacy of a truly remarkable Aboriginal leader that epitomises power, resilience, strength and achievement across redundant agricultural infrastructure.
+Importantly, it visually and symbolically places the legacy of a truly remarkable Aboriginal leader that epitomises power, resilience, strength and achievement across redundant agricultural infrastructure.

-The project will bring new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invite visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.
+The project brings new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invite visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.

-What will be painted on the silos?
+What is painted on the silos?

 The Horsham site contains two large east facing surfaces.
-The art work will acknowledge and celebrate a little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior who was publically celebrated for his extraordinary tracking skills in finding the Cooper Duff children in 1864 and for his part in the first Indigenous Cricket tour to England.
+The art work acknowledges and celebrates a little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior who was publically celebrated for his extraordinary tracking skills in finding the Cooper Duff children in 1864 and for his part in the first Indigenous Cricket tour to England.
 He witnessed great loss of clan and country while he navigated colonial culture working as a mail rider across the Wimmera and a boundary rider at Mt Elgin Station.

 Yanggendyinanyuk’s powerful story is one of reconciliation, connection to country, resilience and humility.
 It has strong roots across several Local Government areas across the Wimmera including the West Wimmera Shire.